 - i.
 Encourage pick-up and delivery options. - ii.
-Cease any customer self-service operations of all unpackaged food, such as salad bars, beverage stations, and buffets. - iii.
+Cease any customer self-service operations of all unpackaged food, such as salad bars and buffets.
+Beverage stations are exempt from this requirement. - iii.
 Prohibit customer self-dispensing of condiments. - iv.
-Indoor dine-in capacity to 25% of approved seating levels.
+Indoor dine-in capacity to 50% of approved seating capacity levels.
 Space tables at least six (6) feet apart.
-Limit each table to a maximum of six (6) guests who are members of the same household or living unit. - v.
+Limit each table to a customers who are members of the same household or living unit. - v.
 Outdoor seating is allowed.
 Space tables at least six (6) feet apart.
-Limit each table to a maximum of six (6) guests who are members of the same household or living unit. - vi.
-At bar areas, maintain at least six (6) feet between each stool. - vii.
-Require customers to use seating options. - viii.
-Play areas and lounge areas must remain closed.
+Limit each table to a customers who are members of the same household or living unit. - vi.
+At bar areas, maintain at least six (6) feet between each stool for customers that are not members of the same household or living unit. - vii.
+When customers are not seated, physical distancing must be maintained between customers who are not part of the same household or living unit. - viii.

-ix.
 Sampling of food is prohibited.